 This only solves the part of simultaneous local & remote logons

-Since the VNC server only has a password (not using system’s active directory or user management system), there is no user name.
+Since the VNC server (like x11vnc) only has a password (not using system’s active directory or user management system), there is no user name.
 I went to

 [Xvnc] section of